 Because the breasts are made up predominantly from fat, a tissue which is very sensitive to its blood supply, patients can sometimes develop areas of ‘fat necrosis’ in the breast after surgery.
 This may present clinically either as a lump (which can raise anxieties in the usual way) or a self-limiting discharge through the scar.
 This is more common in larger breast reduction patients.

-The shape and size of the breasts, despite careful measurement pre-operatively, may not be identical on each side after a mastopexy.
+The shape and size of the breasts, despite careful measurement pre-operatively, may not be identical on each side after a breast reduction.
 Asymmetry of the scars may also be noticed.
-However, every effort is made to achieve breast symmetry.
+However, every effort is made to achieve breast symmetry, including weighing of the tissue removed from each side.
 The shape of the breasts may also change slightly with time as the breast tissue settles.

-One complication which can occur not infrequently (and is more common in larger mastopexies, smokers and diabetics), is T-junction necrosis.
-This means that some of the skin at the site where the vertical scar meets the horizontal scar loses its blood supply and requires dressings, or rarely even a skin draft, to enable it to heal.
+One complication which can occur not infrequently (and is more common in larger breast reductions, smokers and diabetics), is T-junction necrosis.
+This means that some of the skin at the site where the vertical scar meets the horizontal scar loses its blood supply and requires dressings to enable it to heal.

 After you have been discharged from hospital you will probably need simple painkillers only (such as paracetamol and ibuprofen) for around a week.
 It is important that you avoid any strenuous activity for at least six weeks.
 Most patients, however, are able to drive and return to work after a couple of weeks, depending upon their occupation.
 Mr Stone recommends that you wear a sports bra day and night for up to six weeks post-surgery.